threez/evolveblog/_posts/2010-12-19-email-lamson.markdown

 Then if you add mailing lists and much more the whole thing gets pretty complex and somewhat slow.
 The Messages have to be parsed at each point in the chain.
 You can easily scale the whole system because everything is working on *SMTP*, *IMAP*, *POP* and *DNS* but you pay for it.

 One project which aims to make the whole *MTA* stuff a little bit simpler is the [lamson project](http://lamsonproject.org).
-It is written by Zed Shaw, the author if the fast and robust web server [mongrel](http://mongrel.rubyforge.org/).
+It is written by Zed Shaw, the author of the fast and robust web server [mongrel](http://mongrel.rubyforge.org/).
 Lamson is written in *python* an well documented (even the source code).
 I have read the whole source code and it is fun to do...

 Lamson has a few interesting design principles, that want to help you making *MTA*s more reliable, intelligent and flexible: